6kbvdc/interactive-quiz-python/README.md

 • Building a full console application

 How I used AI:
 I used ChatGPT as a learning assistant to understand syntax, debug errors, and improve code structure.
-I designed and implemented the application myself.
+I designed and implemented the application.

 Author:
 Seth Sanyanda